Why do many architecture firms owners feel overwhelmed and swamped?

 Gerber observes that the small business owners who fail share similar characteristics, while those who succeed do so not by luck, brains, or skill, but by taking a different approach.

-Because most small businesses are started by “technicians” (people who are good at their craft or profession and venture out on their own) they often focus on their craft to the exclusion of the other aspects of running a successful business.
+Because most small businesses are started by “technicians” (people who are good at their craft or profession and venture out on their own) they often focus on their craft to the exclusion of the other aspects of running a successful enterprise.

 Without clear goals and quantifiable benchmarks, these small firm owners end up overworked, underpaid, and incredibly stressed out.